harshgupta20/quick-react/readme.md

 🚀 **quickstart-react** is an open-source CLI tool that lets you instantly create a Vite + React app with your choice of CSS framework, optional packages, and pre-configured project structure — all in one command.

 ## ✨ Features
+- **Language Selection & Type Safety** — prompts you to choose JavaScript or TypeScript.
+Automatically sets up PropTypes for JS or installs TypeScript and types for TS.
+All generated files use the correct extensions and templates for your selection.
 - **Interactive Setup** — prompts you for project name, CSS framework, and optional packages
 - **CSS Framework Support** — Tailwind CSS, Bootstrap, or MUI (Material UI)
 - **Optional Packages** — easily add Axios, React Icons, React Hook Form, Yup, Formik, and Moment.js